Horolsky/senet/docs/pseudo/tree-packing.md

     - R (depth: 0) = 1:B
     - R (depth: lim->inf) = 1:(B-1)
 - d(node) =~ log(node, B) + 1

-if different node types has different `b`, their subtree can be interpreted as single node for game-cycle and global tree with such aggregate nodes has `B = prod (b of each node level in cycle)`

 ## Basic idea